 Abstract: Ethical preferences significantly influence individuals' judgments on political actions and policies, and deviations from perceived ethical standards lead to political dissatisfaction.
 This paper explores the conditions under which democratic competition fails to implement ethical allocations, using a dynamic probabilistic voting model to understand how candidates learn about citizens’ ethical preferences.
 This study characterizes a set of ethically consistent redistribution policies (allocations), defined as equilibrium outcomes implementable by a social welfare function —ranging from Rawlsian to utilitarian— derived from normative axioms consistent with a particular ethical framework.
 Through a communication game, continuous learning by politicians leads to a steady-state convergence, identifying society’s true preference profile and implementing a utilitarian optimum (as in classic probabilistic voting models).
 However, a sequence of uninformative election outcomes, termed as 'uninformative traps', can obstruct this learning process, leading to potentially unethical allocations.
 The paper investigates the role of communication frictions, like voluntary voting and authoritarian regimes, in impeding the learning process, while highlighting how high-quality institutions can facilitate accurate learning and ethically consistent allocations.
 The findings underline the importance of informed electoral processes and institutional quality in promoting ethically consistent policies, contributing to satisfaction with democratic outcomes.

-[Draft coming soon]
+[Draft coming soon] [Link to preliminary slides]

 Abstract: This paper develops a formal framework for collective decision-making in societies where individuals may hold non-consequentialist moral views.
 Standard social choice theory and welfare economics typically evaluate outcomes solely in terms of the welfare they produce.
 In contrast, many individuals care about both the moral quality of outcomes and the procedures by which they are produced.
 I extend the Arrow–Sen framework to incorporate such ethical pluralism by modeling a two-stage process: a meta-level selection of institutional rules and an operational-level implementation of social choices.
-I introduce two axioms — Outcome Non-Consequentialism (ONC) and Procedural Non-Consequentialism (PNC) — to capture moral commitments beyond consequences.
+I introduce two axioms, Outcome Non-Consequentialism (ONC) and Procedural Non-Consequentialism (PNC), to capture moral commitments beyond consequences.
 I prove that any social choice function (SCF) or meta-social choice function (MSCF) satisfying either ONC or PNC must violate weak Pareto efficiency and neutrality.
 I also introduce a Consistency Axiom requiring alignment between meta- and operational-level decisions, and show that ethical disagreement across agents leads to the impossibility of coherent institutional design.
 The MSCF framework can accommodate any mechanism or aggregation procedure that implements social states, including game-form rights (Nozick), evolutionary bargaining (Binmore), and other abstract institutional designs (Rawls).
 The results highlight the normative and institutional limits of deontological approaches and the structural tension between procedural legitimacy and social efficiency.

 Abstract: This article presents the earned income tax credit (EITC), an instrument that consists of topping up lower-paid workers’ earnings with cash transfers.
 As a social policy, it has the advantage of being an effective mechanism for tackling inequality that does not greatly interfere with the trade-off between leisure and work but encourages labor market participation and formalization, cuts poverty, and reduces the stigma attached to being a social program beneficiary.
 This instrument is offered for two purposes: (i) as an actual policy option and (ii) as a benchmark for contrasting the potential cost-effectiveness of any other public policy intended to reduce inequality.
 The paper applies a genetic algorithm for numerical optimization to evaluate the parameters that optimally minimize income inequality and shows that, for example, spending 5,000 million dollars a year would reduce the Gini by between 4.7 and 6.1 points, which is more than the entire reduction recorded in Chile between 1990 and 2015.